severusseptimius/Serious-Engine/README.md

 Type this in your terminal:

 ```
+cd Sources
-Sources/build-linux64.sh            # use build-linux32.sh for 32-bits
+./build-linux64.sh            # use build-linux32.sh for 32-bits
+cd ..
 cp Sources/cmake-build/ssam Bin/
 cp Sources/cmake-build/Debug/* Bin/
 ```